NAME John Calvin Coolidge Jr.

 PETS Coolidge had a passion for animals and had an extensive menagerie, including Rob Roy, his beloved white collie, who was immortalized in a portrait of Grace Coolidge (see below).

-Coolidge also kept two raccoons, a cat named Tiger, and a chow chow named Timmy.
+Coolidge also a cat named Tiger, and a chow chow named Timmy.

 He also received numerous exotic animal gifts, many of which were donated to the National Zoo.
 His collection of exotic pets included Billy, a pygmy hippo gifted by Harvey Firestone.